jshinnn/cs124-labs-test/lab2_naivebayes.md

    We will now go back to the whole class and discuss group answers for Part 2 in a plenary session.

-## Part 3: Performance Disparities

-For the last problem, please continue taking notes on your discussion.

-7. Your manager at Reddit comes to you and asks you to completely scrap the Naïve Bayes sentiment classifier in the automoderation system.
-Instead, you are to use an entirely new, state of the art, *toxicity* classifier that is trained on the entire internet.
-Your manager believes this will solve all the harms introduced by the Naïve Bayes classifier.
-But you know otherwise.
-To convince your manager that things aren’t so simple, describe a subreddit where harm might be more likely to occur because of a performance disparity in the general classifier and explain why.
-Be prepared to share.

-We will now go back to the whole class and discuss group answers for Part 3 in a final plenary session.